aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 - **high-severity (alert)**: for anything like multiple failed authentication attempts, suspicious data access patterns, and access to unauthorized resources, you should immediately alert point of contacts about the attempt.
 - **medium severity (monitor)**: unusual login times or locations, failed authorization attempts, or configuration changes
 - **low-severity**: successful logins, usual attempts, maintenance

+### Artifact security

+#### SLSA framework

+The SLSA framework, which stands for Supply Chain Levels for Software Artifacts, is a security framework designed to improve software supply chain integrity.
+It provides four graduated levels of security assurance, from no guarantees (Level 0) to maximum tamper protection with strict controls (Level 4).

+1. **level 0**

+SLSA focuses on creating verifiable, tamper-evident records called build provenance, which document where, when, and how software was built—including details like the build platform, source repository, build recipe, dependencies, and cryptographic signatures.
+This helps ensure software authenticity and prevents supply chain attacks.

+Tools like the SLSA Verifier automate checking these records to confirm that software artifacts are trustworthy before deployment.
+I

 ## DevSecOps pipeline creation